-our guide for patients

 If you have a comment or suggestion to make instead

 You may not wish to make a complaint, but to make a comment or suggestion for improvement, instead.
 We have a separate system for you to do this.
-Comments forms are freely available in the reception lobby.
-You can post your completed form into the comment box in the waiting area or hand it into reception.
+You can post your comment/suggestion into our post box or prescription box in the porch, comment via our website or hand it into reception.
 The issues raised under this system are discussed within the practice team to learn from or to try and find practical ways of implementing these.

 Alternatively, or indeed at any stage, you may wish to contact the Independent Complaints Advocacy Service who can help you in taking an issue forward.
 Independent Complaints Advocacy Service – 0808 802 3000